 - 1 teaspoon fresh chopped lemongrass

 - 1 pound large shrimp peeled and deveined (you can leave the shells on if you’d like)

 - Salt to taste

 - Add the tomato, peppers, shallot, garlic, galangal (or ginger), lemongrass and shrimp paste to a food processor and process to form a chili paste (sambal).
 Thin with a bit of water if needed.

 - Heat a large pan to medium high heat and add the oil.
-Add the curry paste and saute for 5 minutes, stirring.
+Add the sambal/chili paste and cook for 5 minutes, stirring.
 It will cook through and become fragrant.